backstage/backstage/docs/auth/auth-backend-classes.md

 Each OAuth external provider is supported by a corresponding `Passport` strategy.
-For a generic OAuth2 provider, passport has a `passport-oauth2` startegy.
+For a generic OAuth2 provider, passport has a `passport-oauth2` strategy.
 The strategy class handles the implementation details of working with each provider.

 Each strategy is wrapped by a `OAuthHandlers` interface.